pulsar-edit/documentation/pulsar-api/README.md

 ## Latest Version

-The latest version of the API for the website to show is tracked in `./docs/api/api.11tydata.json` as the `latestPulsarVersion` key.
+The latest version of the API for the website to show is tracked in `./latest.json` as the `latest` key.

+The latest version of the API documentation according to the above file is always available at `latest`